DEKALB COUNTY SHERIFF

 The Constitution of the State of Georgia mandates that each county has a sheriff.
-The sheriff is a constitutional officer elected by the people of the county for a four-year term.
+The sheriff is a Constitutional Officer elected by the people of the county for a four-year term.
 State legislation designates the sheriff as the chief law enforcement officer in the county.
-In DeKalb County, Georgia, the position is held by Sheriff Jeffrey L. Mann, Esq.

 Sheriff’s Authority and Responsibilities